 “You’re ‘tired’?!
 Cry me a river… I’ve been with the kids all day, running around like mad to keep this house going and all you do when you come home from work is flop down on that sofa like a child and play those idiotic video games.
 I don’t have time to deal with another kid!
 Just to be more pathetic…”

-Or imagine another couple, Emma and Luke.
-After Emma tells him she’d rather he not go out with his friends that night, Luke lashes out:
+Or imagine another couple.
+After Flynn tells Luke he’d rather Luke not go out with his friends that night, Luke lashes out:

 “You don’t want me to go out with my friends tonight?
 Surprise!
 When have you ever been okay with me going anywhere?
 Would you like to tie me to something in this living room to ensure that I never leave you?”

-Dr. Gottman has found that couples who are contemptuous of each other are more likely to suffer from infectious illness (colds, the flu, and so on) than other people!
-Things aren’t looking good for Jan, Pete, Emma, or Luke…
+Couples who are contemptuous of each other are more likely to suffer from infectious illness (colds, the flu, and so on) than other people.

 Luckily, contempt has an antidote.
 This antidote is building a culture of appreciation.